 It can also be a bit boring for some people.

 I’m happy to share with you how to lose weight without cardio so you can focus on shedding the pounds.
-It will take a little strategy and commitment on your part, but it is 100% doable!
+These tips are great for helping you lose weight It will take a little strategy and commitment on your part, but it is 100% doable!